Brazilian Butt Lift – San Diego

 - Have a reasonable expectation of what surgery can accomplish

 - Look at before and after photos and understand what kinds of techniques you are interested in

 - Don’t smoke or take nicotine in any form for at least 3 weeks and ideally longer before (and after) surgery

-- Stay well rested and well hydrated and eat a nutritious diet balanced with plenty of protein
+- Stay well rested and well hydrated.
+Eat a nutritious diet balanced with plenty of protein

-- Designate a caretaker who can help you through the first 7-14 days after your BBL
+- Designate a caretaker who can help you through the first 7-14 days after your Brazilian Butt Lift

 - Maintain your weight at a target which we can set together based on your body mass index (BMI) – ideally, we’d like to help you get it below 30, but there is a reasonable range depending on other factors.
 In some cases, we may ask you to put on some extra weight preop to have more fat to use

 We don’t like to publish pricing as it is subject to market changes and dependent on the types of procedures you consider.
-We do have a fee schedule available in the office after your consultation, and we can give you an estimate through virtual consultation tools available on this site like our Zwivel® page.
-Feel free to contact us for a pre-consultation and we are happy to provide more information.
+Review our Pricing page to build a “wishlist” and get estimated pricing on a brazilian butt lift or a combination of procedures.
+We also have a fee schedule available in the office after your consultation.
+Feel free to contact our San Diego office for a pre-consultation and we are happy to provide more information.
 The cost of your surgery will partly depend on where you have it and how much time we think it will take based on your body frame.
 One thing to keep in mind for patients considering combining BBL (Brazilian Buttlift) and tummy tuck: Dr. Sayed most likely will recommend that you stage these operations for your safety and to optimize the results, although in selected patients it may be reasonable to combine them.